BurrowBird/4chan-Thread-Muncher/Readme.txt

 ✱ const RATE_LIMIT_MS = 1500;
     Default value is 1.5 seconds.
     Delay between downloading images in ms.
-    Does not take into account parallel downloads. (room for improvement!)
     Adjust at risk of provoking 4chan.

 ✱ const MAX_CONCURRENT_THREADS = 5;